-If you’re one of the 63% of students who use BBC iPlayer*, you need to know that the law is changing.
-From 1 September 2016, you need to be covered by a TV Licence if you download or watch BBC programmes on iPlayer – live, catch up or on demand.
+If you’re one of the 63% of students who use BBC iPlayer*, you need to know that the law has changed.
+You now need to be covered by a TV Licence if you download or watch any BBC programmes on iPlayer – live, catch up or on demand.

 Of course, you’ll still need a licence if you plug in to watch or record live TV on any channel (including on iPlayer), no matter what device you use.